Oferiston/kid-image-caption/web/README.md

     If it still doesn't work, you may check the uploads folder's privilege.
 You need to change it to be able to written by other users.
 Use shell command **chmod o+w uploads** to finish this.

     If anymore issues existing for you, send me issues.
+* result.php is the result page, shows the result.
+Three buttons are provided: read caption, play the existed audio file, stop caption, stop the audio and return, return to the upload page.
+The background of the result page is the original uploaded picture and shows the processed picture in the middle with 75% width.
+Notice **now in the upload page when you clicked upload button, 5 seconds later the result page will show up so all things must be done in a given time limit**.

+If you wanna use it, put testSound.wav and seass.jpg under the uploads folder created in point one, and try upload an image.
+After you are in the result page, click three buttons to test the functions.

+If any more issues existed, send it.